elsampsa/valkka-core/README.md

 ## Why this library?

+Valkka is *not* your browser-based-javacsript-node.js-cloud toy.
+We're writing a library for building large ip camera systems in LAN (or virtual-LAN / VPS) environments, capable of doing simultaneously massive live video streaming, surveillance, recording and machine vision.

 Lets take a look at a typical video management system architecture problem:
 - Stream H264 video from an IP camera using the RTSP protocol
 - Branch that stream, and direct it to (1) filesystem and (2) a decoder